JatinMalviya/Pizza-Website/README.md

 =============

 UID Project
-This project was a part of my undergraduate curriculum in User INterface Design Course.
-THe main aim of this project was to incorporate all the golden rules of UID which are:
+This project was a part of my undergraduate curriculum in User Interface Design Course.
+The main aim of this project was to incorporate all the golden rules of UID which are:

+Time Taken: 7 Hours

 1. Strive for Consistency
 2. Cater to universal Usability/Enable frequent user to use shortcuts